 The metronome provides an audible “tempo”.
 This audible cue has also been proven to help those who suffer from freezing episodes to regain a normal “tempo”.
 Parkinson’s disease affects motor planning (the brain’s ability to plan the desired movement in advance).
 The metronome has been proven to eliminate motor planning (simplified explanation).
-Instead, the brain planning each step, the person now just responds to the beat of the metronome.
+Instead of the brain having to “plan” each step, the person now just responds to the beat of the metronome.
+Genius.
+Right?

 The one downside to this walker is the price.
 This walker starts at about $400-$500 whereas the four-wheel walker can be purchased for around $200.
 However, what is the cost of a fall?
 The CDC (Center of Disease) reports in 2012 a cost of a fall injury was $34,294.
 So is a couple of hundred dollars worth it?
 I will let you decide.